 A Cape Cod Vacation About EATING…

 Our recent New England adventure all started with me mistakenly booking a non-refundable hotel in the WRONG STATE!
-But, hey — it ended up so well, maybe I’ll consider messing up travel plans more often.
+But, hey — it ended up so well (including a heavenly Falmouth French bakery — one of my favorite things to do in Falmouth, MA), maybe I’ll consider messing up travel plans more often.

 What follows are delicious tips on eating and playing (but mostly eating) in Falmouth, MA and its village of Woods Hole on the southwestern point of Cape Cod that are just 1.5 hours by car from Boston.